-After registering, she proceeds to the shopping area where she selects the food she wishes to take home.
-If she has brought her own re-usable shopping bags, she receives a choice of 1-2 extra food items as a thank-you.
-The money we save on paying for single-use bags pays for these incentive items.
-As she progresses through the Food Pantry with her cart, she interacts with a range of volunteers at each food station who can explain what is available that day and how many items she may select in that category.
-For instance, in the canned meat meal section, the volunteer may tell the client that we have tuna, chicken, beef stew and salmon today, and that because the client has blue tag (there are four members in her household) she may select any five of these high-protein items.
+After registering, she proceeds to the shopping area to select her food.
+As she progresses through the food pantry with her cart, she interacts with a range of volunteers at each food station who can explain what is available that day and how many items she may select in that category.
+For instance, in the canned meat meal section, the volunteer may tell the client that we have tuna, chicken, and salmon today, and that because the client has a "B" tag (there are four members in her household) she may select any five of these high-protein items.
 The items offered will vary from week to week depending on what is available for us to purchase.
 Smaller households may receive fewer items within a category while larger families receive more.
 Because we emphasize selection and use of healthy food, the majority of options are nutritious.
-This year we are piloting a new nutrition evaluation system in conjunction with Greater Chicago Food Depository that is based on broader national nutrition standards including sodium and sugar content.
-This system (Supporting Wellness at Pantries aka SWAP) will make selecting nutritious food even easier for shoppers and is based on color-coded shelf tags: Green (eat as many as you'd like-fresh produce, chicken breasts), Yellow (healthy foods to eat in moderation-rice, peanut butter), and Red (treats to enjoy rarely-jelly, high sodium soups).
-Our initial scan of Food Pantry products showed 80% in the Green/Yellow categories.
-(More on this system in the evaluation section to follow.)
-As the participant progresses through the Food Pantry's shopping stations. volunteers help her pack selections in bags in her cart.
-She will end up with over 72 pounds of fresh produce, bread, frozen meat, eggs, grains and canned goods.
-This amount of food will feed most families of 3 for 6.7 days.
-(In PY2019 we aim to increase to 75.6 pounds, a full 7 days-worth of meals at 1.2 pounds/meal.)
+Last year, we piloted a new nutrition evaluation system in conjunction with Greater Chicago Food Depository based on broader national nutrition standards including sodium and sugar content.
+This system (Supporting Wellness at Pantries aka SWAP), now standard practice, makes selecting nutritious food even easier for shoppers and is based on color-coded shelf tags: Green (eat as many as you'd like-fresh produce, chicken breasts), Yellow (healthy foods to eat in moderation-rice, peanut butter), and Red (treats to enjoy rarely-jelly, high sodium soups).
+More than 80% of the food procured through the system is analyzed, and we currently average more than 85% in the green and yellow categories (more on this system in the evaluation section to follow).

+As the participant progresses through the food pantry's shopping stations, volunteers help her pack selections in bags in her cart.
+She will end up with over 70 pounds of fresh produce, bread, frozen meat, eggs, grains and canned goods-approximately 58 meals' worth of food.
+(In PY2020, our goal is to provide 7 days' worth of meals per person each time they visit the Pantry, or 21 meals per person per visit.
+This equates to 800,000 total meals over the course of the year).
 At the end of the shopping aisles, volunteer "valets," mostly energetic young people from area high schools, carry the heavy load out the door and up the stairs for her and assist her with loading a vehicle or with heading home.

-Step 4: Follow-Up Services/Public Benefits and SNAP
+STEP 4: Follow-Up Services/Public Benefits and SNAP

 If a participant indicated during her registration that she would like to speak to someone about benefits, our Social Services Coordinator will call her back to set up an appointment and help her throughout the process.
-If any problems arise in the application or documentation, the Social Services coordinator will trouble-shoot with DHS, GCFD benefits team, Illinois Hunger Coalition, and other local resources to resolve the issue.
+If any problems arise in the application or documentation, the Social Services Coordinator will trouble-shoot with DHS, GCFD benefits team, Illinois Hunger Coalition, and other local resources to resolve the issue.